The specter of Budapest Memorandum hangs over Ukrainian negotiations, darkens the future of global security

 As they strive to find common ground with their Russian counterparts, the Ukrainian negotiators in Turkey should definitely keep that statement in mind.
 While a ten-point peace plan has been tentatively drawn up, the Ukrainian delegates should be aware that they are engaged in a process that potentially might lead the country into the illusion of a new unenforceable agreement.

-Since President Biden took office in January 2021, the US has certainly aided, armed and trained Ukraine’s military force and provided $2 billion worth of lethal assistance to the country.
-That included Stinger anti-aircraft and Javelin anti-armor systems, nearly forty million rounds of small arms ammunition, and over one million grenade, mortar, and artillery rounds.
-Yet other vital military assistance, such as the imposition of a no-fly zone, has been vehemently blocked by Washington, as it refuses to directly engage the US military with Russian troops.
+The US has certainly aided, armed and trained Ukraine’s defense personnel, and it has provided $2 billion worth of lethal assistance to the country—including Stinger anti-aircraft and Javelin anti-armor systems, nearly forty million rounds of small arms ammunition, and over one million grenade, mortar, and artillery rounds—since President Biden took office in January 2021.

-Now many see it as a failure to keep the obligations under the Memorandum.
-In his 2014 article the Brookings Institution senior fellow Steven Pifer wrote:
+Yet direct military assistance, such as the institution of a no-fly zone, has been vehemently blocked by Washington, as it refuses to directly engage US Air Force and infantry with Russian troops.
+For many, this constitutes skirting the pledges of the Memorandum.

+In a 2014 article for the Brookings Institute (published just days prior to an Arms Control and Non-Proliferation Initiative panel discussion), Steven Pifer wrote,

 “In 1994, Washington wrote Kyiv a check for US support in the Budapest Memorandum—albeit hoping that it would never be cashed.
 Unfortunately, it has.”

-As Pifer explains, the territorial protection promised to Ukraine was not just a question of the US commitment to follow its legally-endorsed treaties.
-It was an issue of “also preserving the credibility of security assurances for the future.”
-It has also clearly revealed the lack of existing means to effectively enforce such agreements without a robust military defense.
+Pifer continued by explaining that the territorial protection promised to Ukraine was not just a question of the US personally fulfilling its legally-endorsed commitments.
+Even more pressing, he underscored the wider context of these commitments, emphasizing that it was “also about preserving the credibility of security assurances for the future.”

-The House of Lords’ report specifically concludes that aside from Russia and the US,

-There is a threat that after witnessing the siege of Mariupol, some countries would decide on safeguarding their sovereign borders exclusively by military force and violent means.
-The outlook for nuclear non-proliferation looks bleak in such a landscape, while disarmament talks could devolve into futile pantomimes of cynical evasion.
+While the US has failed to fulfill the security assurances of the agreement, Russia, certainly, perpetuated the most flagrant transgressions of international law regarding Ukraine, expanding violations beyond the specific scope of the Memorandum.
+In February 2015, the U.K.’s House of Lords published a 123-page report investigating the events leading up to the Russian annexation of Crimea and incursions in Donbas.
+Entitled ‘The EU and Russia: before and beyond the crisis in Ukraine’, the report investigates the background to the 2014 crisis, and the conclusions it presents are definitive.

+On page 54, the report lists how Russia “undertook a policy of coercive economic diplomacy” in an attempt to undermine the Association Agreement with the EU which Ukraine had been negotiating since 2007.
+The then acting Ukrainian Ambassador to the UK, Andrii Kuzmenko, is quoted as enumerating

-The integrity of international pacts must be recognized as legitimate by all parties and upheld by all nations, especially while considering the complexity of the negotiations surrounding the JCPOA talks, which are currently going on in order to restore the 2015 Iran nuclear deal.
+Considering the complexity of the negotiations surrounding the JCPOA Iran nuclear talks, which are currently attempting to revive the 2015 deal, the integrity of international pacts must be recognized as legitimate by all parties and upheld by all nations.
 The stakes involved in such agreements are too high to withstand infringement.

 “After the Ukrainian case, I think there are going to be a lot of doubts in the world regarding international obligations that are given in exchange for whatever concessions.”